Riccarton High School – Embedding Tātaiako in the appraisal process

 These examples were then aligned with the then Practising Teaching Criteria 3 (Bicultural Partnerships) and 10 (Bicultural Context).
 A number of staff had previously raised questions during the appraisal process on these two criteria, and what evidence would be sufficient for demonstrating these.
 The online examples provide a valuable resource for teaching staff as they collate evidence on these criteria.

 The role of context

-Staff also watched videos of other learning settings, and practised identifying the visible key competencies, and reflecting on the impact they may have had on the learner.
+Staff also watched videos of other learning settings, and practised identifying the visible cultural competencies, and reflecting on the impact they may have had on the learner.
 Considering the competencies in a different setting led to valuable reflection about how the competencies looked in a Riccarton-specific context.
 It was important for staff that the competencies were unpacked in relation to their own school, with Sharyn describing this ongoing process as:

 “It is always a series of steps and an understanding of how it looks in context to our school.
 Asking what does that look like for us?”